 2) Physical inactivity

 Constipation can occur if someone becomes too physically inactive.
-This is especially the case if the person is elderly
+This is especially the case in older adults.

-- Narcotic (opioid) pain drugs, such as codeine (Tylenol#3), oxycodone (Percocet), and hydromorphone (Dilaudid)
+- narcotic (opioid) pain drugs including codeine (Tylenol), oxycodone (Percocet), and hydromorphone (Dilaudid)

-- Antidepressants, such as amitriptyline (Elavil) and imipramine (Tofranil)
+- antidepressants including amitriptyline (Elavil) and imipramine (Tofranil)

-- Anticonvulsants such as phenytoin (Dilantin) and carbamazepine (Tegretol) Iron supplements
+- anticonvulsants including phenytoin (Dilantin) and carbamazepine (Tegretol) iron supplements

-- Calcium channel blocking drugs such as diltiazem (Cardizem) and nifedipine (Procardia)
+- calcium channel blocking drugs including diltiazem (Cardizem) and nifedipine (Procardia)

 Some people become constipated when they consume milk and dairy products.

-People who suffer from IBS get constipation much more frequently, compared to the rest of the population.
+People who suffer from irritable bowel syndrome (IBS) get constipation much more frequently, compared with the rest of the population.

-Pregnancy brings about hormonal changes which can make a woman more susceptible to constipation.
-Also, the uterus may compress the intestine, slowing down the passage of the food.
+Pregnancy brings about hormonal changes that can make a woman more susceptible to constipation.
+Also, the uterus may compress the intestine, slowing down the passage of food.

-As we get older our metabolism slows down, resulting in less intestinal activity.
+As a person gets older, the metabolism slows down, resulting in less intestinal activity.
 The muscles in the digestive tract do not work as well as they used to.

-When we travel our normal routine changes.
-This can have an effect on our digestive system, which sometimes results in constipation.
-Meals are eaten at different times, we might go to bed, get up, and go to the toilet at different times.
-All these changes may raise the risk of constipation.
+When a person travels, their normal routine changes.
+This can affect the digestive system, which sometimes results in constipation.
+Meals are eaten at different times, or a person might go to bed, get up, and go to the toilet at different times.
+All these changes can raise the risk of constipation.

 9) Overuse of laxatives

-10) Not going to the toilet when you feel the urge to
+10) Not going to the toilet when needed

 13) Some diseases and conditions